ranjeet-dev123/my-portfolio/README.md

 The project aims to bring traditional **Mirzapur carpet craftsmanship** into a modern digital environment.

-It provides a structured platform for displaying products, managing customers, handling product information, and supporting e-commerce workflows.
+It provides a structured platform for:

+* Product showcasing
+* Product categorization
+* Customer management
+* Order-related workflows
+* Product information management
+* Customer enquiries
+* Database-driven content

 ---